romxai/workflow-automation/workflow_app_prd.md

    - Structure the blueprint into a clear specification format (e.g., JSON) that details each agent’s role and configuration.

 4. **Builder Agent Implementation:**

+   - ExecutionAgent – Constructs the AI agents required for the workflow.
+It generates tailored prompts and specifications, enabling each agent to function as an API wrapper suited to its assigned task.
    - Create templated modules that, based on the specification, instantiate individual agent wrappers.
    - Ensure these wrappers can make API calls to the AI model (Gemini) as needed.